 That said, it’s still not exactly a win for consumers.
 Other states have shown that the only way to eliminate predatory lending is to establish a 36% APR rate cap, and Oklahoma is still far away from that

-Final Verdict: Should I take out a payday loan in Oklahoma?
+The bottom line: Should you take out a payday loan in Oklahoma?

 Even if you know what you’re getting into, taking out a payday loan is like playing with fire.
 All it takes is one mistake to end up with long-lasting consequences.
 Unfortunately, payday loans are far more likely to exacerbate your financial problems than solve them.